MekaiJ/MekaiJ/README.md

 - 📚 I'm currently studying computer science at Eastern Washington University
 - 👀 I’m interested in programming of any kind
 - 🌱 I’m currently learning c, web, and game development in my free time
-- ⌨️ Contact me on Discord: makei_
+- ⌨️ Contact me on Discord: makei_ | Or Email: mekaijohnson452@gmail.com

 <!---
 MekaiJ/MekaiJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.